zyllio/zyllio-sdk/README.md

 /// <reference types="@zyllio/zy-sdk" />
 ```

-This statement allows the development tool to understand the services exposed by Zyllio SDK and thus provide completion and inline documentation
+This statement allows the development tool to discover the services exposed by Zyllio SDK and thus provide completion and inline documentation

 > Warning: Zyllio SDK does not need to be imported using ES6 Imports.
 If so, it would likely introduce instabilities and loss of data onmobile devices

 # Reference API

-All services are available from the zySdk.services namespace.
+All services are available from the `zySdk.services` namespace.
 For instance, dictionary service is accessed through this namespace: `zySdk.services.dictionary`

 >This document is an overview of the reference API, please consider the comprehensive Reference API for more information <a href="https://zyllio.github.io/zyllio-sdk/" target="_blank">Zyllio SDK Reference API</a>